OperationFman/Plexensus/README.md

 In the future I plan to deprecate this and rebuild it using React for the frontend, and Java for the backend with Postgres for data storage.

-This is a simple MVP/proof of concept.
+This is just a simple MVP/proof of concept.

 ![1](https://user-images.githubusercontent.com/42459707/116027794-2079ea80-a699-11eb-9ae1-a021aa0f2f59.PNG)
 ![2](https://user-images.githubusercontent.com/42459707/116027798-2243ae00-a699-11eb-8239-4deea2ab7f1a.PNG)